code-distortion/adapt/README.md

 ### Using the "default" database connection

 Projects using the "default" database connection is the most common scenario.
-After adding the `LaravelAdapt` trait to your test-classes, a test-database will be created for the default connection.
+After adding the `AdaptDatabase` trait to your test-classes, a test-database will be created for the default connection.

 You probably won't need to change any configuration settings.